Frequently Asked Questions

 Q: What criteria are considered?

-A: Those who are admitted to hospice are considered to be within 90 days of their death.
+A: Those who are admitted to hospice are considered to be near the end of life.
 Factors such as a patient's ability to manage their pain levels, day to day care, and mobility are other considerations.
 A person in a long term care facility will already be receiving a similar level of quality end of life medical care, so they are not transferred to hospice.

 Q: How much does it cost to stay in the hospice?